 The prolific songstress brings together a spectrum held together by bass heavy beats and attitude.

-Inventive, vibrational and full of mixed media installments ‘A Liquid Breakfast‘ carries well the torch of representation for what the current state of music aspires to be.
+Inventive, vibrational and full of mixed media instalments, ‘A Liquid Breakfast‘ carries well the torch of representation for what the current state of music aspires to be.

 Nuna opens up with a trio of tracks ‘Typical‘, ‘Comic Sans‘ and ‘damn Right‘ with beats of bass and vocal deliveries that sink into the ears with attractive compositions that juice a producer for all they are.
 Although Nuna doesn’t classify herself as a rapper, she definitely surpasses the skill sets of those who are.